 Ugh.
-Zombies are everywhere these days, and now the braindead jerks have taken up residence in The London Underground too!
+Zombies are everywhere these days, and now they have taken up residence in The London Underground!
 Fortunately, the outbreak is limited to Smudged Cat Games’ Dead Underground, and… there is a cure.
 That’s the good news anyway.
 The bad?
 Researching it will take a while, and the undead aren’t the most patient lot.
-So fortify major stations, kick ass, take names, and you just might live to tell the tale.
+So fortify major stations, kick some ass, take (more than) a few names, and you just might live to tell the tale.

 But while rescuing survivors, equipping them and laying waste to Mr. and Mrs. BRAAAAAINS is important, you mustn’t forget about the research aspect.
 Clicking the tiny triangle in the lower right corner lets you divide attention among napalm, increased movement speed and the cure.
 Needless to say, I put it on movement speed and nothing else immediately, as having everyone run and not walk, makes things much more manageable.
 Zombies may be slow, but even so, there’s still a fair amount of ground to cover.

 Each item can be researched seven times, and once the cure reaches that point, it’s game over for the zombies; or the viral infection, rather.
-But be careful, because it’s far from difficult to end up completely overrun, one survivor after another falling prey to the undead, resulting in the bad ending (“your attempt failed after x minutes”).
+But be careful, because it’s far from difficult to end up completely overrun, one survivor after another falling prey to the undead, resulting in the bad ending.
 So tell me, think you’ve got what it takes to cure a viral outbreak in… Dead Underground?
 BRAINS!